InsertCleverNameHere/Drums-Trainer/README.md

 https://insertclevernamehere.github.io/Drums-Trainer/

-for more info on how versioning works check out its dedicated readme
+for more info on how versioning works check out its dedicated readme, new modes likely will be added soon

 ## Credits